hexpm/bob/README.md

 Since these builds are only available for officially supported OTP versions it is recommended that you fall back to the non OTP versioned URL if you get a 404 error for your combination of Elixir and OTP versions.
 Check https://github.com/hexpm/bob/blob/master/lib/bob/job/build_elixir.ex to find which OTP versions we build against for particular Elixir versions.

+See https://repo.hex.pm/builds/elixir/builds.txt for a list of all builds.

 ## Elixir docs

 On  git pushes documentation is built and pushed to `https://hexdocs.pm/{APPLICATION}/{VERSION}` where `{APPLICATION}` is an application in the Elixir standard distribution and `{VERSION}` is the Elixir version, examples are: